 Highlights: Short and sweet, this trail delivers its reward — an enchanting 130-foot tiered waterfall — in just under a mile of easy walking, likely in solitude.
-Although the hike is not well known, it is well maintained, and the ascent is gentle enough for small children (the trail is a converted logging road).
+Although the hike is not well known, it is well maintained, and the ascent is gentle enough for small children as the trail is a converted logging road.

 Use caution and hold small hands in the final ascent to the falls as the trail gets narrow and there’s a drop-off to one side.
 This fern-fringed forest is pretty any time of year, but late spring offers a special enticement – blooming pink Pacific Rhododendrons.

 Directions: From Quilcene, drive south on US-101 to milepost 310, and turn right (west) onto the Duckabush Road.
 Drive 6.3 miles to a fork, and veer right another 1.3 miles to the trailhead.